Brendan Carr

 Brendan Thomas Carr (born January 5, 1979) is an American lawyer who has served as the chair of the Federal Communications Commission (FCC) since 2025.
-Carr has additionally been a commissioner at the FCC since 2017.
-Carr studied government at Georgetown University and graduated from the Columbus School of Law in 2005.
-He worked in private practice before joining the FCC in 2012 as an attorney and becoming an advisor to commissioner Ajit Pai in 2014.
+He has additionally served as a commissioner of the FCC since 2017.

+Carr studied government at Georgetown University and graduated from the Columbus School of Law at Catholic University of America in 2005.
+He worked in private practice before joining the FCC in 2012 as an attorney and becoming an advisor to Commissioner Ajit Pai in 2014.
 After Pai became the commission's chair in January 2017, Carr was appointed its general counsel.
-In June 2017, President Donald Trump nominated Carr to serve as a commissioner of the FCC and Carr voted to repeal net neutrality rules in December.
+In June 2017, President Donald Trump nominated Carr to serve as a commissioner of the FCC.
 As commissioner, Carr initially focused on networks, although he began criticizing social media companies and China over perceived authoritarian policies later in his first term.
-He was involved in Project 2025 and wrote a section of the Heritage Foundation's Mandate for Leadership (2023).
+He was involved in the development of Project 2025 and authored a section of the Heritage Foundation's Mandate for Leadership (2023).

 In November 2024, president-elect Trump named Carr as his chair of the FCC.
 He took office following Trump's second inauguration.
 As chair, Carr investigated companies over their diversity, equity, and inclusion (DEI) policies, threatening to block business decisions if organizational hiring practices were not changed.
-He was involved in the merger of Skydance Media and Paramount Global, securing an ombudsman to ensure a "diversity of viewpoints"; Carr's role in the merger led to ethics concerns.
-Carr has sought to implement or broaden the FCC's mandate to ensure public-interest programming, particularly in countering a perceived liberal bias in broadcasts.
-In September, Carr threatened broadcasters to suspend Jimmy Kimmel Live!, leading to broad criticism.
+He was involved in the merger of Skydance Media and Paramount Global, securing an ombudsman to ensure different perspectives; Carr's role in the merger led to ethics concerns.
+Carr has sought to implement or broaden the FCC mandate to ensure public-interest programming, particularly in countering a perceived liberal bias in broadcasts.
+In September, Carr threatened broadcasters to suspend the late-night talk show Jimmy Kimmel Live!, leading to broad criticism.

-Early life and education
+Early life and education (1979–2005)

 Brendan Thomas Carr was born on January 5, 1979, in Washington, D.C.
+Carr was the son of Barbara and Thomas Carr.
+Barbara was a clinical psychologist, while Thomas was a defense lawyer who once represented President Richard Nixon.
+He was raised in McLean, Virginia.
+Carr began attending the Potomac School in fourth grade and was a goalie on the school's varsity soccer team in his junior and senior years.
+According to Bloomberg News, Carr was noted for his "unruly behavior" on the field and as a "zealously competitive team player".

-He graduated from Georgetown University in 2001 with a Bachelor of Arts in government with a minor in history and anthropology, then earned his Juris Doctor, magna cum laude, from the Columbus School of Law at the Catholic University of America.
-He is a Republican.
+After attending James Madison University for a year, Carr graduated from Georgetown University in 2001 with a Bachelor of Arts in government and a minor in history and anthropology.
+After graduating, he spent a year as a paralegal for a firm near the office of Bob Beizer, the president of the Federal Communications Bar Association and an associate of Carr's father.
+Beizer advised Carr to attend a law school of the Catholic University of America and earn a telecommunications certificate.
+Carr attended its Columbus School of Law and graduated in 2005 with a Juris Doctor, magna cum laude.
+He interned for the Federal Communications Commission's spectrum-enforcement division after his first year.
+Carr is a Republican and a Catholic.